Minimum Working Conditions

 Employer’s Obligation to Provide a Healthy and Safe Workplace

-In addition to these general principles, there are some specific duties that the employer must fulfill: i) evaluation of risks; ii) identification of protective and preventative measures; and iii) preparation of the plan for the improvement of safety at the workplace.
+When managing and operating its business, the employer is required to adopt all measures that—in light of the specific type of work performed, past experience, and techniques used—are required to protect the psychological and physical wellbeing of the employees.
+In addition to these general principles, there are some specific duties that the employer must fulfill: i) evaluation of risks; ii) identification of protective and preventative measures; and iii) preparation of the plan for the improvement of safety at the workplace, amongst others.

 Any employee’s breach of the safety and health obligations could result in disciplinary sanctions.